 In my experience, 97% of the time Forvo has the word I’m looking for; the 3% is usually specialized or niche words.
 Even then, when I request a recording, I usually get the word recorded within a week.
 It’s a fantastic way to get native recordings of language–and best of all, it’s free!
 (They do have a paid premium tier, but I’ve never used it).

-Whether you’re learning English, Cantonese, Arabic, Ukrainian, Bashkir, or Sicilian, Forvo will have something to aid you in your language studies.
+Whether you’re learning English, Cantonese, Arabic, Ukrainian, Bashkir, or Sicilian, Forvo will have something to aid you in your language study.

 How I use Forvo

 The most important skill in language acquisition is listening comprehension.
-There’s a multitude of reasons for this—that’s a blog post for another day—but the short version is that brains naturally learn to understand words before they learn to speak them.
-Just look at any child; they’re able to understand you far before they’re able to speak.
+There are a multitude of reasons for this—that’s a blog post for another day—but the short version is that brains naturally learn to understand words before they learn to speak them.
+Just look at any child: they’re able to understand you long before they’re able to speak to you.
 Even in your native language, you can typically understand twice as many words as you can speak.
-Language acquaintance starts with listening comprehension.
+Language acquisition starts with listening comprehension.

-What that means for your self-study is that you need to review and study, not just written language but audio recording of language so that you can practice hearing and understanding the language.
+What that means for your studies is that you need to review and study not just written language, but audio recordings of the language so that you can practice hearing and understanding it.
 Your teacher or textbook may provide you with recordings, which is awesome, but there are always gaps—language that you’ve heard and want to review but for which you don’t have a recording.
-That’s where Forvo comes in, as you can find and listen to nearly any word in the world, pronounced by native speakers so you can be sure to hear a correct pronunciation (even if it’s different than what the dictionary calls “correct”!)
+That’s where Forvo comes in, as you can find and listen to nearly any word in the world, pronounced by native speakers, so you can be sure to hear the correct pronunciation (even if it’s different from what the dictionary calls “correct”!)

 Get a free chapter of my book!